AndreIglesias/snow-crash/level00/README.md

 done
 ```

-We see that one of the output rotations (ROT-11) is: `nottoohardhere`.
+Upon examination, we discover that one of the output rotations (ROT-11) reveals the deciphered text: `nottoohardhere`.

+This deciphered text likely serves as the password for the `flag00` account.

+> [!NOTE]
+> In solving this challenge, we utilize a basic substitution cipher decryption technique.
+It's important to note that encryption and decryption methods can vary widely, and this specific method is just one approach among many.